The customer relationship is strategic.

 - Higher dependence on external demand channels.

-Direct relationship, not anonymous demand.
+Direct relationship, not anonymous demand alone.

 Mobile app